Unique continuation for the gradient of eigenfunctions and Wegner estimates for random divergence-type operators: Scaling

-Obviously, there are scaled variants of the results on eigenvalue lifting, Theorem \ref{thm:evl} and Corollary \ref{cor:evl-discont-perturbation}.
-These can be formulated in the following way.
-Here we denote by $E_n^{GL}(t)$ the eigenvalues of the operator $H^{GL}_t:=H^{GL}(A+t\,W\Id)$ enumerated non-decreasingly and counting multiplicities.
+There are also scaled variants of the results on eigenvalue lifting, Theorem~\ref{thm:evl} and Corollary~\ref{cor:evl-discont-perturbation}.
+In order to formulate these, we denote by $E_n^{GL}(t)$ the eigenvalues of the operator $H^{GL}_t:=H^{GL}(A+t\,W\Id)$ enumerated non-decreasingly and counting multiplicities.